dustinpfister/blog_posts/_posts/js-script-tag.md

 <!-- more -->

-## 1 - script tags can be used to add in line javaScript code to a website
+## 1 - Script tags basics in client side javaScript

+In this section I will be started out with just a few very simple hello world type examples of the script tag.

+### 1.1 - Inside script tag exmaple

-So in this section I will be starting off with a simple example of using script tags to add in-line javaScript to a page.
+So in this example I will be starting off with a simple example of using script tags to add in-line javaScript to a page.
 When it comes to doing this in a modern ECMA 2015+ spec javaScript world there is no need to bother with a type attribute or any kind of means to comment out the javaScript code.
 When it comes to older browsers, and older html specs before that of html 5 it might have been necessary when making a script tag.
 However these days a script tag just needs to have javaScript placed between proper opening and closing script tags.

 So an in line script tag today might look something like this: